-After cutting the fabric I then went to the sewing machine to sew my piping, tutorial here.
+After cutting the fabric I then went to the sewing machine to sew my piping.
 I did use all the old cording because it was in good shape.
 I also sewed all the fabric pieces together that needed to be sewn before I started assembling the chair.
 I again sewed my cushion they same as this one with a zipper enclosure.
 TIP: If using upholstery thread, use upholstery thread only on the top and regular thread for the bobbin thread…

-Next I added some new batting to the arms because remember there was a hole before.
+Next, I added some new batting to the arms because remember there was a hole before.
 I added one layer of the 1″ foam batting then a layer of 1″ quilting batting to both arms.

 Now I was ready to start stapling my new fabric to the chair the same way it was removed.
 I used my Bostitch Air Compressor with staple gun (bought mine cheaper at Lowes).
 TIP: Put lots of staples back into the chair, there are places that I wish my chair has some more staples…

-Along with the old batting I added another 1″ quilting batting everywhere to make the chair feel fuller.
+Along with the old batting, I added another 1″ quilting batting everywhere to make the chair feel fuller.

-Here is my added buttons.
+Here are my added buttons.

 An easier way that I found to add the fabric and make it stay in place, was by using pins then stapling the fabric in place.